Singular-Genomics/singular-demux/README.md

 The Sample Sheet may haave a `[Demux]` section for command line options, and must have a `[Data]` section for sample information.
 The `Sample_ID` column must contain a unique, non-empty identifier for each sample.
-Both `Index1_Sequence` and `Index2_Sequence` must be present with values for indexed runs.
-For non-indexed runs, a single sample must be given with an empty value for the `Index1_Sequence` and `Index2_Sequence` columns.
+One or both of `Index1_Sequence` and `Index2_Sequence` must be present with values for indexed runs.
+For non-indexed runs, a single sample must be given with an empty value for both the `Index1_Sequence` and `Index2_Sequence` columns.
 Both `Sample_ID`s and the `Index1_Sequence`/`Index2_Sequence` combinations must be unique within the file, and both columns are required for all samples.